-Each class is different, however, they all contain similar learning experiences.
-Each class is immersed in the Italian language.
-Although they’re bilingual (except the Total Immersion) the children experience living the language.
+Although they’re bilingual the children experience living the language.
 That means that whatever topic is offered children are exposed to an experience where all five senses are being used to understand really what the words and phrases mean.
 This evokes a memorable experience and children and parents walk away with a feeling of truly having experienced what those words and phrases mean.

-Yes, trials are always welcomed, however, they are paid trials.
-The cost is the price of one class + $5, eg: Bimbi price for one class is $21, the trial for this class will be $26.
+Yes, trials are always welcomed.
+However, they are paid trials.
+The cost is the price of one class + $5. e.g. the Prescolari 1hr class is $29, therefore the trial for this class would be $34.

 Yes, payment is upfront due to the costs involved with running the classes and them being as successful as they are.